-- 4. Additional requirements and things to note: - a.
+- a.
 No single course may fulfill the requirement for more than one category. - b.
 In category 1 above, it is strongly recommended that the student pursue one option focused in literary study and the other in performance. - c.
 An occasional summer course.

-9.39.
+9.40.
 Sociology

-'''

 B.A. in Sociology (TU)B.A. in Sociology, Social Work Track (TU)Minor in Sociology (TU)

-'''